sentiric/sentiric-infrastructure/README.md

 ## 2. Production Deployment (Multi-Server Example)

-This setup demonstrates how to deploy the platform across multiple servers (e.g., a Telekom Gateway, an Application Server, and a Data Server) using Docker Compose Profiles.
+This setup demonstrates how to deploy the platform across multiple servers using Docker Compose Profiles.
+You only need to clone this `infrastructure` repo and the relevant service repos on each server.

 ### Prerequisites
 - Each server must have Docker and Docker Compose installed.
-- You must have a `.env.prod` file on each server containing the necessary environment variables.
-Use `.env.prod.example` as a template.
+- Create a `.env` file on each server using `.env.prod.example` as a template, filling in the correct IP addresses for inter-server communication.

 ### Instructions

-1.  **On the Telekom Gateway Server (e.g., Public Static IP):**
+1.  **On the Data Server:**
-    This server runs services that need direct public access for real-time communication.
     ```bash
-    docker compose -f docker-compose.yml -f compose/profiles/prod-telekom.yml up -d
+    docker compose --profile data up --build -d
     ```

-2.  **On the Application & AI Server:**
+2.  **On the Telekom Gateway Server:**
-    This server runs the core business logic and AI services.
     ```bash
-    docker compose -f docker-compose.yml -f compose/profiles/prod-app.yml up -d
+    docker compose --profile telekom up --build -d
     ```

-3.  **On the Data Server:**
+3.  **On the Application & AI Server:**
-    This server runs the stateful services like databases and message brokers.
     ```bash
-    docker compose -f docker-compose.yml -f compose/profiles/prod-data.yml up -d
+    docker compose --profile app up --build -d
     ```